The following Commercial practice note Produced in partnership with Dentons provides comprehensive and up to date legal information covering:

 In 2014 and the first quarter of 2015, Russia faced a number of political and economic challenges.

 Since the beginning of the Russia-Ukraine tensions, Russia has been subject to several rounds of sanctions imposed by the US, EU and other countries.
-Some certain
+Some certain sanctions prohibit the entry of specified sanctioned individuals, freeze their

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.